lorin/booknotes/Righteous-Mind.md

     6. Taste buds of the righteous mind
         * The birth of moral science
         * Attack of the systemizers
+            - Simon Baron-Cohen: there are two spectra related to autism (cognitive style)
+                * empathizing: the drive to identify another person’s emotions and thoughts, and to respond to these with an appropriate emotion.
+                * systemizing: the drive to analyse the variables in a system, to derive the underlying rules that govern the behaviour of the system.
+            - Kant & Bentham were low empathsizers & high systemizers
         * Benthan and the utilitarian grill
         * Kant and the deontological diner
         * Getting back on track